Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Results and Analysis

 Moreover, we conducted ablation studies by comparing three prompting strategies: the baseline prompt, the SECT prompt without in-context learning, and the SECT prompt with in-context learning.
-Results confirm that the effectiveness of the SECT-based prompting strategies since it consistently outperforms the baseline regardless of whether in-context examples are included.
-Although incorporating in-context learning examples does not improve the GPT-4o scores, it leads to lower WER and a CMI value that more closely aligns with the real ASRU data.
+Results confirm the effectiveness of the SECT-based prompting strategy, since it consistently outperforms the baseline regardless of whether in-context examples are included.
+Although incorporating in-context learning examples does not improve the GPT-4o scores, it leads to lower WER as well as CMI and PPL values that more closely approximate the real ASRU data.
 This implies that while ECT provides beneficial structural constraints for generating linguistically valid code-switching text, it may also impose rigid switching patterns.
 Incorporating in-context examples helps mitigate such rigidity, leading to more natural code-switching behavior.